tinymce/tinymce-docs/rtc/encryption.md

 > **Note**: This section contains the technical details of the encryption used to securely transmit document content.
 It is provided for information purposes only; an understanding these details is not required to use the RTC plugin.

 The RTC plugin does not use the [provided encryption key]({{site.baseurl}}/rtc/configuration#rtc_encryption_provider) to encrypt content directly.
-The plugin uses industry standard cryptography algorithms to generate a unique session key for content encryption based on the provided key to improve protection against brute force decryption.
+The plugin derives a unique session key from the provided key using industry standard cryptography algorithms.
+This method of content encryption improves protection against brute force decryption.

-> **Note**: {{site.companyname}} is in the process of changing the RTC encryption to [AES-KW](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/wrapKey), which does not require an initialization vector or protocol salt.
+> **Note**: {{site.companyname}} is in the process of changing the RTC encryption method to [AES-KW](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/wrapKey), which does not require an initialization vector or protocol salt.
 The description below is still correct for the current beta release.

 The RTC protocol encryption technique is as follows:
 * 256 bits of random data are generated as the salt for each session.
 As described above, each document ID used for collaboration may have multiple sessions.
-The salt is generated using the [`Crypto.getRandomValues()`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) browser API and a 32 byte long [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).
+The salt is generated using the [`Crypto.getRandomValues()`](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) browser API and a 32 byte [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).
 * The salt data and the provided encryption key are combined using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) key derivation function.
 Derivation is performed by the [SubtleCrypto.deriveKey()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/deriveKey) browser API, using the following parameters:
   * PBKDF2 [algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Pbkdf2Params), with SHA-512 digest algorithm and 10000 iterations,
   * AES-GCM [derivedKeyAlgorithm](https://developer.mozilla.org/en-US/docs/Web/API/AesKeyGenParams) with a length of 256.
 * The derived key is cached (in memory only) and used with [SubtleCrypto.encrypt()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/encrypt) and [SubtleCrypto.decrypt()](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/decrypt) as necessary, specifying the [AES-GCM algorithm](https://developer.mozilla.org/en-US/docs/Web/API/AesGcmParams).
-For each encrypted message, 96 bits of random data are used as the initialization vector, also generated with [Crypto.getRandomValues()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) but this time using `Uint8Array` with a length of 12.
-Each IV is transmitted alongside the encrypted message.
+For each encrypted message, 96 bits of random data are used as the initialization vector, also generated with [Crypto.getRandomValues()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) but this time using a 12 byte `Uint8Array`.
+The initialization vector is transmitted alongside the encrypted message.
 * The provided key and derived key are never transmitted between clients.
 Each client will already have the provided key, so only the salt needs to be transmitted for clients to recreate the derived key.
 The salt alone cannot be used to decrypt the document content.
 * When a Real-time collaboration session is established, the provided `keyHint` and protocol-generated salt are sent to the server through a HTTPS websocket connection, where they are stored in a database-entry linked to the session.
 When subsequent clients connect to the session, the server sends these values along with other session information so the client can replicate the unique session key using [rtc_encryption_provider]({{site.baseurl}}/rtc/configuration#rtc_encryption_provider) and key derivation.